mdiorio371/SVMC/README.md

 ### The Origin of replication can be located for an individual or set of complete genome sequences
+A confidence score is provided based on the three methods for locating the OriC: the GC inflection, DnaA box clusters, and the dnaA gene annotation.

 assembly_dir <- "path/to/assembly"

 load_assemblies(species_name, assembly_dir, n = 20)

 locate_ori(assembly_dir)

 ![ori_location](ori.png)